 Featuring self-directed and narrated courses, the Wood That Lasts eUniversity is offered in cooperation with AEC Daily, an online education service that offers contining education to architects, designers, specifiers, contractors and building product distributors.
 To view or download the Wood That Lasts courses, visitors must complete a free registration, which allows you to receive Continuing Education Units (CEUs) when to complete a course.

-Unlike other universities, the campus is open 24/7 and the textbooks are available at no charge.
+Unlike other schools, the campus is open 24/7 and the textbooks are available at no charge.
 The curriculm includes two courses:

 - Preservative-Treated Wood: Specification and Use offers a detailed overview on preserved wood products.
 Sections include how wood is preservative treated, specifying using AWPA Use Categories, Best Management Practices for aquatic uses and the environmental benefits of preserved wood.